 The Republican National Committee (RNC) has recently undergone a series of layoffs, marking a significant shake-up within the organization.
-This comes just days after Donald Trump’s handpicked team took control of the RNC, signaling a shift in leadership and priorities.
+This comes just days following Donald Trump’s handpicked team took control of the RNC, signaling a shift in leadership and priorities.
 According to sources familiar with the situation, dozens of staffers have been let go across various departments, including senior staff, mid-level employees, and even vendors.

 While it is not uncommon for national committees to experience staff turnover following the selection of a presidential nominee, these cuts go beyond the norm and highlight the RNC’s struggles with fundraising.
-The depth of these layoffs raises questions about the committee’s ability to support a ground operation for the upcoming presidential campaign.
+The depth of these layoffs raises questions regarding the committee’s ability to support a ground operation for the upcoming presidential campaign.

 The RNC’s new chairperson, Michael Whatley, is currently evaluating the organization and staff to ensure alignment with his vision for success in the upcoming election.
 As part of this evaluation process, some staff members have been asked to resign and reapply for positions on the team.
 Those who choose not to reapply will have their employment end on March 31.